argenisosorio/laravel-8-sanctum-example/README.md

 3- Next, you may navigate to you URL http://127.0.0.1:8000/

-4- To test the api you must make a post request to /api/register sending name, email and password in the request.
+4- To test the api you must make a post request to /api/register sending name, email and password in the request and test the api /api/login, make a post sending email and password in the request.